jwchoi3120/cryptocurrency-project/README.md

 ## Project Name & Pitch

-Upbit Client
+Upbit Application

-A client used to view personal cryptocurrency investment status and each cryptocurrency's chart..etc
+An application that is used to view personal cryptocurrency investment status and each cryptocurrency's chart..etc

 ## Project Status